Categorification of Donaldson-Thomas invariants via Perverse Sheaves: Intersection cohomology sheaf

-If $C\in S$ is a smooth curve of genus $h$, the fiber of $f$ over $C$ is expected to be the Jacobian of line bundles on $C$ whose cohomology is an $sl_2$-representation space where $(\frac12)$ denotes the 2-dimensional representation of $sl_2$ while $(0)$ is the trivial 1-dimensional representation.
+If $C\in S$ is a genus $h$ smooth curve in the class $\beta$, the fiber of $f$ over $C$ is the Jacobian of line bundles on $C$ whose cohomology is an $sl_2$-representation space where $(\frac12)$ denotes the 2-dimensional representation of $sl_2$ while $(0)$ is the trivial 1-dimensional representation.
 In \cite{HST}, the authors propose a theory of the Gopakumar-Vafa invariants by using the $sl_2\times sl_2$ action on $IH^*(\ti X,\CC)$ as follows: By the Clebsch-Gordan rule, it is easy to see that one can uniquely write the $sl_2\times sl_2$-representation space $IH^*(\ti X,\CC)$ in the form

 where $(\frac{k}2)_L$ denotes the $k+1$ dimensional irreducible representation of the left $sl_2$ action while $R_h$ is a representation space of the right $sl_2$ action.
-Now the authors of \cite{HST} define the GV invariant as the Euler number $Tr_{R_h}(-1)^{H_R}$ of $R_h$ where $H_R$ is the diagonal matrix in $sl_2$ with entries $1,-1$.
+The authors of \cite{HST} define the GV invariant as the Euler number $Tr_{R_h}(-1)^{H_R}$ of $R_h$ where $H_R$ is the diagonal matrix in $sl_2$ with entries $1,-1$.

-However it seems unlikely that the invariant $n_h(\beta)$ defined using the intersection cohomology as in \cite{HST} will relate to the GW invariants of $Y$ as proposed by Gopakumar-Vafa because intersection cohomology is unstable under deformation.
-We propose to use the perverse sheaf $P\ud$ on $X$ constructed above instead of $IC\ud$.
+However it seems unlikely that the invariant $n_h(\beta)$ defined using the intersection cohomology as in \cite{HST} will relate to the GW invariants of a general Calabi-Yau 3-fold $Y$ as proposed by Gopakumar-Vafa.
+We propose to use the perverse sheaf $P$ on $X$ constructed above instead of $IC\ud$.

-\subsection{GV invariants from perverse sheaves}
+\section{GV invariants from perverse sheaves}